Current Travel Info

 Lower Similkameen Indian Band

-Contact: Tourism Services are provided by Carlysle & Co. contact Simone Carlysle-Smith, Tourism Services Manager for the Similkameen Valley Planning Society at 250-575-7247 or via email support@similkameenvalley.com
+Tourism Services for the Similkameen Valley brand are provided by Carlysle & Co. contact Simone Carlysle-Smith, Tourism Services Manager, Similkameen Valley Planning Society.
+Direct at 250-575-7247 or email support@similkameenvalley.com

 I have had the privilege of living in many of the beautiful areas around BC, but the Similkameen is the area my family has put down roots.
 It is a privilege to serve as a member of the SVPS and to showcase the incredible diversity and opportunities present in our area, and the variety of experiences offered from the valley bottoms to the vast mountain peaks.
 Stop on by, you never know what you might discover.

-Spencer Coyne, Mayor of Princeton and Past Chair, Similkameen Valley Planning Society
+Past Chair, Similkameen Valley Planning Society and Mayor, Keremeos, BC, Jason Wiebe